- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging

 Limit air pollution exposure

-In contrast, loneliness and social isolation tend to have negative effects on our health.
+In contrast, loneliness, social isolation, and depression tend to have negative effects on our health.
 Studies suggest that individuals who feel alone are more likely to develop dementia.
 Interestingly, it seems to be more about individuals’ perceptions of whether they felt lonely than if they were alone.
 Those who are socially isolated but don’t feel lonely, for example, do not seem to be at higher risk of developing the disease.

-As of now, we do not fully understand what causes Alzheimer’s disease, nor do we currently have a cure.
+As of now, we do not fully understand what causes Alzheimer’s disease, nor do we currently have a cure or drug that prevents dementia.
 Based on what we know from research thus far however, living a healthy and active lifestyle seems to be the most effective thing we can do to lower our odds of developing Alzheimer’s.
 Thus, the saying “healthy body, healthy mind” seems to ring true.

-Since there is currently no cure, we also need to focus on care.
-There are some medications on the market that slow or alleviate symptoms for a limited period of time, but they are not effective for everybody.
-While researchers continue to work on developing a cure or an effective means of prevention, it is equally important that we continue to focus on supporting dignity and quality of life in individuals living with Alzheimer’s Disease or other types of dementia.
-There are many ways we can help support individuals with dementia and cultivate positive feelings and meaningful interactions, even in the later stages of the disease.
+Since there is currently no cure or preventative treatment, we also need to focus on care.
+There are some drugs on the market that slow or alleviate symptoms for a limited period of time, but they are not effective for everyone.
+While researchers continue to work on developing a cure or an effective means of prevention, it is equally important that we continue to focus on supporting dignity and quality of life in people living with Alzheimer’s disease or other types of dementia.
+There are many ways we can help support people with dementia and cultivate positive feelings and meaningful interactions, even in the later stages of the disease.
+Whether they are loved ones living at home or patients in a health care setting, caregivers can help make them comfortable and content.

-Just because there is no cure for Alzheimer’s does not mean there should not be effective care, and we need to strive to provide care in the most supportive and positive manner possible.
+Just because there is no cure or treatment for Alzheimer’s does not mean there should not be effective care, and we need to strive to provide care in the most supportive, positive, and person-centered manner possible.